Uberi/Autonomy/README.md

 ### Resources/Reconstruct.ahk

 Routines for the reconstruction of code from the various stages of compilation, such as from a token stream or syntax tree.
 Used for debugging purposes, but also has applications outside of this.
+Depends on Code.ahk.